gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 Yes, it works with both the free and premium versions of MailPoet.

-= Can I map custom fields from my Gravity Forms to MailPoet? =
+= Which fields from my Gravity Forms can I map to MailPoet? =

-Yes, you can map most form fields to MailPoet fields using the field mapping settings in the feed configuration.
+You can map most Gravity Forms fields to default MailPoet fields using the field mapping settings in the feed configuration.

 = How do I set up conditional logic for subscriptions? =